+This booklet has been written for brain injury survivors and the people with whom they have relationships.
+It describes how relationships can be affected following brain injury, offers tips for managing relationships, and gives information on where to seek professional support from.
 This e-booklet is an adaptation, created in August 2017, of the Headway print booklet Relationships after brain injury and may contain minor updates to the original version.